willafer/aimmy-2nd-pc-thingamajig/README.md

 ps. you can use the steam stream thng for any game not just steam

 sorry for really short vid in pixel gun github no no like anything over 10mb

+btw plug mouse into pc with aimmy. plug keyboard into pc with game. and look at moniter with pc running game not aimmy